clg-admin/JAM-LTS/docs/0_electricity_buildings/2_escenarios.rst

 The actions modelled on the LTS scenario are:

-1. Deploy Intermittent Renewables
-Up until 2038, the strategy aligns with the 2018 Jamaica Integrated Resource Plan.
+• Deploy Intermittent Renewables up until 2038, the strategy aligns with the 2018 Jamaica Integrated Resource Plan.
-By 2050, the energy mix is projected to consist entirely of intermittent renewables.
+• By 2050, the energy mix is projected to consist entirely of intermittent renewables.

-2. Reduce System Losses
-Transmission and distribution (T&D) losses will be reduced to 8% by 2050.
+• Reduce System Losses: Transmission and distribution (T&D) losses will be reduced to 8% by 2050.

-3. Energy Storage with Batteries
-By 2038, 540 MW of battery energy storage systems (BESS) will be installed.
-By 2050, BESS will account for 22% of the total installed capacity of power plants.
+• By 2038, 540 MW of battery energy storage systems (BESS) will be installed.
+• By 2050,BESS will account for 22% of the total installed capacity of power plants.

-4. Energy Demand Growth
-Growth rates are according to Jamaica’s GDP.
+• Energy Demand Growth: Growth rates are according to Jamaica’s GDP.

-5. Cookers Electrification
+• Cookers Electrification
-  o	By 2035, kerosene, wood, and charcoal stoves will be replaced with electrical options. o	By 2050, no new LPG cookers will be in the market, and their use will be reduced to 9% of the BAU scenario.
+    • By 2035, kerosene, wood, and charcoal stoves will be replaced with electrical options.
+    • By 2050, no new LPG cookers will be in the market, and their use will be reduced to 9% of the BAU scenario.

-6. Energy Efficiency in Existing Buildings o	By 2030, solar water heating will replace 2% of traditional heaters, and 3% by 2050, relative to BAU. o	In 2030, replace 100% of electric lighting with LED lamps (1,177,626 units), or equivalents, in residential, public, and commercial buildings. o	In 2040, replace electrical units in existing buildings, relative to 2021:
+• Energy Efficiency in Existing Buildings
+    •	By 2030, solar water heating will replace 2% of traditional heaters, and 3% by 2050, relative to BAU.
+    • In 2030, replace 100% of electric lighting with LED lamps (1,177,626 units), or equivalents, in residential, public, and commercial buildings.
+    • In 2040, replace electrical units in existing buildings, relative to 2021:
         • 1,178,797 refrigeration units
         • 17,925 air conditioning (AC) units.